← Back to .knowledge

 Short answer

-Keep context fresh by syncing tracked files, rebuilding routing and search indexes, running doctor, updating stale module cards or repair queue items, and treating changed source as stronger than generated summaries until freshness is restored.
+Keep context current by syncing tracked files, rebuilding routing and search indexes, running the .knowledge health check, updating outdated module summaries or follow-up items, and treating changed source as stronger than generated summaries until the context is refreshed.

 Keep repo-local agent context current after commits, merges, and module changes.